Revisiting Long-Tailed Learning: Insights from an Architectural Perspective: Experiments

-Additionally, we compare our method with state-of-the-art methods in the long-tailed community.
-Our approach aims to find an optimal architecture, which is orthogonal to most existing long-tailed solutions, making it easy to combine with various methods for further performance enhancement.
+Additionally, we compare our method with state-of-the-art (SOTA) methods in the LT community.
+Our approach aims to find an optimal architecture, which is orthogonal to most existing solutions, making it easy to combine with various methods for further performance enhancement.
 Table~\ref{tb:res_cifar} presents our experimental results.
-In each block of this table (except the last), the first row represents existing SOTA methods with a manually designed ResNet backbone, the second row shows SOTA methods combined with DARTS, and the third row features SOTA methods combined with our approach.
-As illustrated in the first block, simply replacing the ResNet architecture in the baseline with LTDAS achieves superior performance compared to some existing solutions.
-It is important to note that the network is trained using the cross-entropy loss and does not incorporate any advanced rebalancing techniques.

-When examining the results within each block, it's clear that simply combining DARTS with existing long-tailed methods fails to achieve the performance levels of expert-designed networks, while our proposed method consistently outperforms them.
-This demonstrates our success in addressing the limitations of DARTS working well in long-tailed environments.
-Moreover, the results also reveal that our architecture surpasses those of meticulously designed long-tailed strategies, only with simple data augmentation (Mixup) and classifier retraining strategies (cRT).
+In each block of this table (except the last), the first row represents existing SOTA methods with a manually designed ResNet backbone, which is also the baseline.
+The second row shows SOTA methods combined with vanilla DARTS, and the third row features SOTA methods combined with our approach.
+We can conclude that: (i) Simply replacing the ResNet architecture in the baseline with LT-DARTS (CE+Ours) achieves superior performance compared to the SOTA method (BBN).
+It is important to note that the network is trained using the cross-entropy loss and does not incorporate any advanced rebalancing techniques. (ii) After enhancing the search space and strategy, LT-DARTS is able to identify architectures better suited to LT data, significantly outperforming the baseline. (iii) Moreover, the architecture discovered by LT-DARTS surpasses those of meticulously designed LT strategies, only with simple data augmentation (Mixup) and classifier retraining strategies (cRT).

-We also validate the effectiveness of our method on large-scale datasets.
-As depicted in Table~\ref{tb:res_place} and Table~\ref{tb:res_imagenet}, our approach achieves comparable results with fewer parameters, requiring only a straightforward fusion with Mixup and cRT.